Ivan-Shish/Aleo/setup-utils/README.md

-# SNARK MPC Utils
+# setup-utils

-Utilities for building MPC Ceremonies for large SNARKs with Zexe.
+Utilities for building MPC Ceremonies for large SNARKs.

 Provides traits for batched writing and reading Group Elements to buffers.